 Recipe Notes

-The recipe makes a chunky jam, for a smoother jam consistency, use an immersion blender for a few seconds.
+The recipe makes a chunky jam; for a smoother jam consistency, use an immersion blender for a few seconds.

 3 Easy Steps to Make Classic Cranberry Sauce and Jam

-All you need are fresh or frozen cranberries, orange juice or lemon juice, water, sugar, and a pinch of ground cinnamon.
+All you need are fresh or frozen cranberries, orange or lemon juice, water, sugar, and a pinch of ground cinnamon.

 • Combine cranberries and all other ingredients in a 1.5-quart saucepan and bring to a full rolling boil.
 Let boil for 3-4 minutes, stirring often so the mixture does not burn.